joetchek/webdev/README.md

 Day 9 - 10-3-22 - Finished JS 101 and did project for that module\
 Day 10 - 10-5-22/10-6-22 - Started JS 201.
 Split over two days due to personal arrangements\
 Day 11 - 10-7-22 - Finished JS 201.
 Started project.
 Will finish tomorrow\
-Day 12 - 10-10-22 - Finished project the other night, Started with Bootstrap 101/Watched some YouTube videos
+Day 12 - 10-10-22 - Finished project the other night, Started with Bootstrap 101/Watched some YouTube videos\
+Day 13 - 10-12-22 - Learned the Bootstrap utilities and researched some on my own